 - When the relay is not activated, this circuit is 'open', and as such, does not send any power to anything.

-Both of these circuits are completely independent from one another, since the voltage/current flowing thru' them don't mix.
+These two circuits are completely independent of each other as the voltage/current flowing through them do not mix.

-To get into more specifics, this is what happens when you turn On the Key and crank the engine:
+To get into more specifics, here's what happens when you turn on the ignition key and crank the engine:

 - Power (in the form of 10 to 12 Volts) is applied to circuit 2.